HomeBureaucracyAppointmentsAhead of elections, pro Khalistani sentiments flare up at Hanumangarh

 Ahead of elections, pro Khalistani sentiments flare up at Hanumangarh

-A ruckus was created at Hanumangarh station when railway officials saw Khalistan Zindabad SFJ written on one of the walls of Railway station.
+A ruckus was created at Hanumangarh Railway station when railway officials saw Khalistan Zindabad SFJ written on one of the walls of Railway station.

 The officials swung into action and painted the wall.